-VI.
+VII.
 HIGH-PERFORMANCE COMPUTING

 The objective is to develop and improve the modern armor used in the security sector.
 To develop better, smarter constructions requires an analysis of a wider range of parameters.
 However, there is a simple rule of thumb: the more design iterations that can be simulated, the more optimized is the final product.
-As a result, a highperformance computing (HPC) solution has to dramatically reduce overall engineering simulation time.
-HPC adds tremendous value to engineering simulation by enabling the creation of large, high-fidelity models that yield accurate and detailed insights into the performance of a proposed design.
-HPC also adds value by enabling greater simulation throughput.
-Using HPC resources, many design variations can be analyzed.
+As a result, a highperformance computing (HPC) solution has to dramatically reduce overall engineering simulation time [15].